 KPA 5 Strategic Objective Outcome

-Municipal Financial To become Financially Viable Financial Reporting
+Municipal To become Financially Viable Financial Reporting

-Viability and Management Financial Accounting (Revenue)
+Financial Viability Financial Accounting (Revenue)

-Financial Accounting (Expenditure)
+and Management Financial Accounting (Expenditure)

 Financial Management

 Asset Management

 Budget Management

 Supply Chain Management

 Fleet Management

 The municipality needs to implement its revenue enhancement strategy to increase revenue generation and become less grant dependent and be in a financial position to fund infrastructure projects from own funds whilst building sufficient cash reserves.
+This entails a rigorous implementation of the debtl collection and credit control policy to fight the culture of non-payment for services which has characterized not only Ephraim Mogale Local Municipality but other municipalities across the Limpopo Province and the country at large.

 The outcome to be achieved through this strategic objective is Increased generation of own revenue and sufficient reserves for investment into communities and reduced grant dependency.